JesusASmx/SimpleNERtagger_ES/README.md

 First, import the tagger from the library:

 ```
-from SimpleNERtagger_ES import NER_tagger
+>>> from SimpleNERtagger_ES import NER_tagger
 ```

 Second, call an instance of the **NER_tagger** class with a path to an existing model from Huggingface.
-In this example, the [spanish BETO + NER](https://huggingface.co/mrm8488/bert-spanish-cased-finetuned-ner) is used
+In this example, the [spanish BETO + NER](https://huggingface.co/mrm8488/bert-spanish-cased-finetuned-ner) is used.
+In general, you may declare a Huggingface transformer finetunned for NER.

 ```
-## You may declare a Huggingface transformer finetunned for NER.
-transformer = "mrm8488/bert-spanish-cased-finetuned-ner"
+>>> transformer = "mrm8488/bert-spanish-cased-finetuned-ner"

-## Hence, call the instance.
-tags = NER_tagger(transformer)
+>>> tags = NER_tagger(transformer)
 ```

 **IMPORTANT:** If you declare a non-existing model, or it is not suitable for NER-tagging, or you just do not declare a model, the library will not load a transformer and hence will only can tag emails and telephones.

 Third, to perform the NER tagging over a text (in this case, a dummy text), it is necessary to define the tags.
-Currently (v0.2+), this library supports four kinds of tags: emails, telephone numbers, names and locations and it is not sensitive to the BIO notation.
+Currently (v0.2+), this library supports four kinds of tags: emails, telephone numbers, names and locations and it is not sensitive to the BIO notation since it only considers complete words.

-Finally, the method who performs the NER tagging is named "NERtagging", its usage is straightforward and requires the follow arguments:
+Finally, the method who performs the NER tagging is named "NERtagging", its usage is straightforward and it requires the follow arguments:

 - ```texto```  The text to be tagged.
 * ```unir_tags_iguales``` Means "join_equal_tags" in english.
 If True, all contiguous tags will be unified as one.
 For instance, "Juán Pérez" can represent two contiguous name tags if ```unir_tags_iguales=False```.